dzsoker023/Factorio-Access/README.md

 Recalibrate zoom: CONTROL + END.
 This is rarely needed for resolving bugs related to zooming.

+Console usage: Open with GRAVE, and then type the message and submit with ENTER.

 ## Tutorial

 Read current step: H